friendzoner/friendzoner/README.md

 >A GitHub app built with [Probot](https://github.com/probot/probot) that automatically follows all users that contribute to one of your repositories!

+## 👋 Contributing

+Want to help?
+We'd love 😍 to get you onboard!

+We are a pretty inexperienced group of high school students so we welcome contributions from anybody and everybody, but request you follow these guidelines when contributing.
+Check out our [contributing guide](https://github.com/friendzoner/friendzoner/blob/master/CONTRIBUTING.md)!

 ## Setup

 ```sh